verbal-autopsy-software/openVA_App/README.md

 Analyze Verbal Autopsy (VA) data with the InSilicoVA & InterVA algorithms using `shiny-openVA.R`, which  builds a web app with the
 **R** package [Shiny](https://cran.r-project.org/web/packages/shiny/index.html).
-The app can process VA data from the 2016 WHO VA instrument (version 1.4.1).
+The app can process VA data from the 2016 WHO VA instrument (versions 1.4.1 and 1.5.1).
 Data from an Open Data Kit (ODK) Briefcase export are also accepted formats for the app.

 ## Installation